vulinh64/vulinh64.github.io/blog/2025-08-25-rant-single-interface-single-impl.md

 <Answer>
 On the same spirit, for service classes, if you are asked to write the Javadocs (either suffering the painful manual typing or sending it to A.I chatbot and let it write it for you), you can seriously consider dumping the Javadocs to the interface and keep your "impl" class clean.
 This way, the interface will look like an actual contract and not just a childish drawing of ceremonious procedures.

 By placing detailed method descriptions, parameter explanations, and return value documentation in the interface, you free your implementation class from repetitive boilerplate.
-The interface becomes a single source of truth for what the service does, while the impl class focuses on how it’s done.
+The interface becomes a single source of truth for what the service does, while the impl class focuses on how it's done.
 This approach leans into the idea of interfaces as contracts, giving them a purpose beyond mindless ritual and making your codebase less of a documentation nightmare.
 </Answer>
 </QuestionAnswerBox>